Bernese Mountain Dog Cuddly Face

 Ella is my little sidekick.
 She joins me on all my thrifting adventures—see more in the Thrifting with the Gals Series.
 I miss her terribly when I’m not with her, and I’m so grateful for our little sassy Berner every day.

 You may also enjoy our new blog series, Antiquing Road Trips & RV Decor Series.
-Stop by and see how Ella likes our new Panoramic RV.
+Stop by and see how Ella likes our new Panoramic RV and all her outdoor activities.

 More About The Bernese Mountain Dog

-Bernese Mountain Dogs are a large and sturdy breed of dog that originated in Switzerland.
+Bernese Mountain Dogs, a purebred dog, are a large and sturdy breed of dog that originated in Switzerland.
 Here are some key characteristics and facts about Bernese Mountain Dogs:

 • Appearance: Bernese Mountain Dogs are large and muscular dogs with a distinctive tri-color coat.
 They have a black base color with symmetrical white markings on the chest, face, and legs, as well as rust-colored accents.
-They have a strong, well-built body and a friendly expression.
+They have a strong, well-built body and a friendly expression, genuinely gentle giants.

 • Size: Berners are considered a large breed.
 Males typically stand between 25 and 27.5 inches tall at the shoulder, and females are slightly smaller at 23 to 26 inches.
 They typically weigh between 80 and 115 pounds.

-• Temperament: Bernese Mountain Dogs are known for their gentle and friendly nature.
+• Temperament: Bernese Mountain Dogs are known for their gentle, and friendly nature.
 They are generally good-natured, calm, and patient.
 They are loyal and affectionate towards their family and are often good with children and other pets.
-They can be a bit reserved with strangers but are not typically aggressive.
+They can be a bit reserved with strangers but are not typically aggressive as they are sensitive dogs.

 • Exercise and Training: Berners are an active breed and require regular exercise to keep them physically and mentally stimulated.
-Daily walks, playtime, and opportunities to run in a securely fenced area are essential.
+The best way is with daily walks, playtime, and opportunities to run in a securely fenced area are essential.
 They are intelligent and trainable dogs, but they can be a bit stubborn at times, so consistent and positive reinforcement-based training methods work best.

 • Health: Like many large breeds, Bernese Mountain Dogs are prone to certain health issues, including hip and elbow dysplasia, certain types of cancer, and bloat.
-Regular veterinary check-ups, a balanced diet, and proper exercise can help in maintaining their overall health.
+Regular veterinary check-ups, a balanced diet, exercise, and proper care can help maintain their overall health.

 • Lifespan: The average lifespan of a Bernese Mountain Dog is 7-10 years.
 However, factors such as genetics, diet, exercise, and overall healthcare can influence this lifespan.